 Two of the hardest things for me to do is decide on a decent title for what I am writing and a snappy last line.

-The last line is just as critical as the first line of your manuscript, however it is first line that gets all of the attention in “how to” articles.
-If your book will have a sequel, the last line should elude to that.
-If this is a stand alone book, your last line should not be a 250 word sentence that sums up all the loose ends.
+The last line is just as critical as the first line of your manuscript, however it is the first line that gets all the attention in “how to” articles.
+If your book will have a sequel, the last line should allude to that.
+If this is a stand-alone book, your last line should not be a 250 word sentence that sums up all the loose ends.

 So, how will I finish my play?
 I’m not sure.
-I’ve read and reread the play, and nothing comes to mind.
-I know, from previous experience, that something is amiss earlier in the play.
+Nothing comes to mind after reading and rereading the play.
+I know, from previous experience, when I am stuck something is amiss earlier in the play.
 When I correct a few words, add a line or two, the character who must say the last line will be clear.

 Proverbs 3:5-6 Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.